vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 ![route_liked_borderline](../images/route_liked.png)

 ### 2-4.
 Recipe D (Create hooks)
-As you know we have two kinds of hooks `listener` and `mutator`.
-In this section, we look into how to create our own hooks.
+As you know we have two main kinds of hooks `listener` and `mutator`.
+In this section, we look into how to create our own ones.

 1. Create the `hooks.ts` inside `./core/modules/example-module`.